reshufflehq/reshuffle-imap-connector/README.md

 const options = { mailbox:'INBOX' }
 const handler = (event) => {

-// event.context is an object with
+// event is an object with
 // {
 //    mailbox
 //    mail: {